microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 * cd to the folder where you unzipped ngrok.exe
 * run the command `ngrok http 3901`

+Note the forwarding address from the nkgrok command above.
+In order to properly serve assets, you will need to update the WebHost's baseUrl (in server.ts in the sample code) to match this forwarding address.

 ## Deploy to a Free or Low-Cost Cloud Service

 There are many free or low-cost cloud hosting services available.
 We list but a